 Updated by Rich Ercolani over 9 years ago

 When you say "add a user on the server", do you mean with e.g. useradd, or changing the ACLs on the share, or ?

 Can you reliably reproduce this every time?

 What do you mean by "crashes the Windows 8 client"?
 Does the CIFS mount fail?
 Does the machine die with a kernel panic and reboot?

-Updated by x-cimo x about 7 years ago
+Updated by x-cimo x over 9 years ago

 Sorry I should have been more specific, I've put more time to test this one.